sf-wdi-gaia/intro-ruby-1/04-ruby-rails/asset-pipeline/27/exercises.md

 ####SASS

  1. The `scss` at the end of Rails style files means 'sass-enabled cascading style sheets' and it gives your css [superpowers](http://sass-lang.com/).
 Try making your own use of some sassy superpowers:

+   > You may have to change the extension of your files to `.scss`.

    * Nested Selectors
      ```scss